Jan Lokpal Bill: The Lokpal and Lokayuktas Act, 2013

-The Lokpal and Lokayuktas Act, 2013, commonly known as The Lokpal Act, is an anti-corruption Act of Indian Parliament in India which "seeks to provide for the establishment of the institution of Lokpal to inquire into allegations of corruption against certain important public functionaries including the Prime Minister, cabinet ministers, members of parliament, Group A officials of the Central Government and for matters connecting them".
+The Lokpal and Lokayuktas Act, 2013, commonly known as The Lokpal Act, is an anti-corruption Act of Indian Parliament in India which "seeks to provide for the establishment of the institution of Lokpal to inquire into allegations of corruption against certain important public functionaries including the prime minister, cabinet ministers, members of parliament, Group A officials of the Central Government and for matters connecting them".

 The Bill was tabled in the Lok Sabha on 22 December 2011 and was passed by the House on 27 December as The Lokpal and Lokayuktas Bill, 2011.
 It was subsequently tabled in the Rajya Sabha on 29 December.
 After a marathon debate that stretched until midnight of the following day, the vote failed to take place for lack of time.
 On 21 May 2012, it was referred to a Select Committee of the Rajya Sabha for consideration.
 It was passed in the Rajya Sabha on 17 December 2013 after making certain amendments to the earlier Bill and in the Lok Sabha the next day.
 It received assent from President Pranab Mukherjee on 1 January 2014 and came into force from 16 January.

 Criticisms

-Naïve approach
+Naive approach

-The activist bill was criticised as being naïve in its approach to combating corruption.
+The activist bill was criticised as being naive in its approach to combating corruption.
 According to Pratap Bhanu Mehta, President of the Centre for Policy Research Delhi, the bill "is premised on an institutional imagination that is at best naïve; at worst subversive of representative democracy".
 The very concept of a Lokpal concept received criticism from ex Human Resource Development minister Kapil Sibal in that it would lack accountability, be oppressive and undemocratic.